bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 *The differences between them and when to use one or the other.*medium.freecodecamp.org<a href="https://medium.freecodecamp.org/when-to-use-a-function-declarations-vs-a-function-expression-70f15152a0a0" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**A JavaScript Fundamentals Cheat Sheet: Scope, Context, and “this”**
+**A JavaScript Fundamentals Cheat Sheet: Scope, Context, and "this”**

 *Scope Scope refers to where a variable can be accessed within a program.
 Some variables can be accessed from anywhere…*dev.to<a href="https://dev.to/alexandrafren/a-javascript-fundamentals-cheat-sheet-scope-context-and-this-28ai" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>